Demystifying HybridDKG - A Distributed Key Generation Scheme

 HybridVSS

-The size of HybridVSS messages is dominated by the size of the commitment C which has 2t(t+1) group elements and thus the protocol's bit complexity is O(κn4).
-An improvement exists that reduces the bit complexity down to O(κn3) by using a collision-resistant hash function (AVSS, Sec.
+Assuming no crashes and thus no recovery messages: The size of HybridVSS messages is dominated by the size of the commitment which has group elements and thus the protocol's bit complexity is .
+An improvement exists that reduces the bit complexity down to by using a collision-resistant hash function (AVSS, Sec.
 3.4).
+In the following calculations, we assume that this improvement is used.
+The message complexity is .

 HybridDKG